- Make sure you claim for delays of more than 15 minutes by making a delay repay claim

 Extension of Zone 6

 In early 2015 the Reigate, Redhill and District Rail Users’ Association, of which I am President, developed the case for TfL Zone 6 to be extended to Merstham, Redhill, Reigate, Earlswood, Salfords, Horley and Gatwick.
 I absolutely support this, as a way to reduce and simply fares, and I have been pressing for it since February/March 2015 when I wrote to Govia Thameslink Railway and the Secretary of State for Transport proposing Zone 6 at least on a provisional basis during the London Bridge works, with a reappraisal of zoning thereafter.
 This could have been implemented at the same time as Pay As You Go and contactless (which started in January 2016) as the Oyster card reading equipment was installed on Redhill line stations to Gatwick.
 The online petition for Zone 6 organized by the Rail Users’ Association obtained support from almost 3,000 people and was presented to the Rail Minister by me and members of the Rail Users’ Association in October 2015.
 Since then, I have written repeatedly to the Rail Minister, Claire Perry MP and her successor Paul Maynard MP, and to the Secretary of State for Transport, Patrick McLaughlin MP and his successor Chris Grayling MP, imploring them to examine and consider the business case for Zone 6.
-I shall be meeting TfL and Govia again soon to continue to seek their support for rezoning under the Travelcard Agreement.
+I met the Rail Minister again in February 2017 and he committed to looking into the case and agreed to meet members of the local Rail Users' Association.
+I also recently met TfL and Govia to continue to seek their support for rezoning under the Travelcard Agreement.

 Protest and campaigning